mfezooo/mfezooo/README.md

 </p>

 - 🏢 I'm a Software Engineer at SaptecSystems.
-- 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 As a Full stack Developer, I'm constantly learning and exploring new technologies.
-- 💬 Ask me about my experience with JavaScript, ReactJS, and NodeJS, or anything related to web development.
+- 💬 Ask me about my experience with C#, ASP.NET,JS ,HTML and CSS or anything related to web development.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.